We’re a co-op, governed via a monthly meeting of all members.

 Peter Morgan built and looks after our website.
 He quit a career as a chef to study politics and philosophy.
 The new millennium inspired a move to Japan where he co-founded a nightclub in Nagoya.
 After burning out in the Japanese club scene he returned to Nottinghamshire to have children and experiment with other forms of fatigue (e.g. Screenbeetle).

 Piotr Karter is a video editor and film-maker, who produces the videos for our online course programme and edits our YouTube videos.
 He runs Studio Nima, a creative studio specialising in photography, video and graphic content.

 Rebecca Stacey became the first head teacher in the country to achieve the UN Climate Change Teacher accreditation.
-She’s currently studying for an MSc in zero-carbon communities at the University of the Highlands and Islands.
-Along with Dave and Noah, she’s managing the website, blogging and fundraising.
+She’s managing the website, blogging and organising our publishing and online courses.
 She lives in Cumbria.

 Amrit Sachar is an NHS consultant psychiatrist who believes that community, personal autonomy and meaningful work are essential for mental health; that we live in a society and with an economic system that are not conducive to those things; and that part of the role of mental health professionals should be to question the systems that we live under.
 She’s acting as an advisor to Lowimpact.
 She lives in Stroud.